openshiftio/openshift.io/README.md

 ## Building and Deploying the Marketing Pages

 The following instructions will allow you to work on the IO marketing pages.
-The OpenShift.io product is being developed in the cloud at [OpenShift.io](https://openshift.io/).
+The OpenShift.io product is being developed in the cloud at [OpenShift.io](https://openshift.io/) and so cannot be build and deployed locally (of course you can build and deploy the upstream components in OpenShift.io by visiting the upstream repos).

 ### Setup Backend API